ZCLuuuu/zcluuuu.github.io/about.markdown

 ## The Blog

-I have a long-time hobby of writing and I believe that writing can help me to organize my thoughts.
 This blog is mainly for me to organize and share the knowledge in the field of CS.
-After moving to Melbourne, I decided to use English to write a whole new blog, for language practices as well.